 Over the years, Professor Strong has served as a U.S. Supreme Court Fellow in Washington, D.C., the Henry G. Schermers Fellow at The Hague Institute for the Internationalisation of Law in The Netherlands, and a Visiting Fellow at the Lauterpacht Centre for International Law at the University of Cambridge in England.
-Professor Strong is an elected member of the American Law Institute (ALI) and a Fellow of both the European Law Institute (ELI) and the Chartered Institute of Arbitrators (CIArb).
-She has held leadership positions in a number of professional organizations and is currently serving as the Co-Chair of the American Society of International Law’s Private International Law Interest Group.
+Professor Strong is an elected member of the American Law Institute (ALI) and a Fellow of the European Law Institute (ELI).
+She has held leadership positions in a number of professional organizations, most recently as the Co-Chair of the American Society of International Law’s Private International Law Interest Group.

 Professor Strong received a Ph.D. in law from the University of Cambridge, where she won the Yorke Prize for outstanding doctoral dissertation; a D.Phil. from the University of Oxford; a J.D. from Duke University School of Law; a Master of Professional Writing degree from the University of Southern California; and a B.A. in English literature from the University of California, Davis.
 While at Duke, she served as Editor in Chief of the Duke Journal of Comparative & International Law.
 She is admitted to practice in state and federal courts in New York, Illinois and Missouri as well as the United States Supreme Court, and as a solicitor in England and Wales.
 Professor Strong is proficient in Spanish and is a member of the Order of the Coif.